Congratulations to our

 January 15, 2020

 - No more than 3 pages in standard playwriting format

 - Your play should incorporate the theme for the month (to be announced on submission page)

-- Submissions will close after the first 30 scripts have been received or April 15, 2019, whichever comes first.
+- Submissions will close after the first 30 scripts have been received or the contest deadline, whichever comes first.

 - Contest judge decisions are final.

 - You must be a current ICWP member to submit.